- Is there a telephone number I may call for more information?

 Appointments are necessary for research in the Manuscripts, Audiovisual, Microfilm and Lincoln Collections.
 Please make arrangements by calling (217) 524-6358.

 Security Enhancement Measures

-Museum Building – No backpacks, large bags, food, beverages, candy, or gum are allowed in the Museum.
+Museum Building – For security reasons, please limit personal belongings brought into the museum.
+All bags will be inspected.
+No food, beverages, candy, or gum are allowed in the Museum.
 Lockers are available for the cost of .25 cents.

 9:00 am - 5:00 pm